netflo/RemoteDesktopUbuntu/README.md

 from https://wine.htmlvalidator.com/install-wine-on-ubuntu-20.04.html

-erify 64-bit architecture.
+Verify 64-bit architecture.
 The following command should respond with "amd64".

 $ dpkg --print-architecture